 Raylan’s off-duty casual wear is exactly what you’d expect: ruggedly masculine and comfortably utilitarian… while still just fashionable enough for him to catch the eye of an interested woman.

-- Gray-on-black plaid flannel long-sleeve shirt with slim collar, front placket, and mitred-corner flapped chest pockets
+- Gray-on-black plaid cotton flannel long-sleeve shirt with slim collar, front placket, and mitred-corner flapped chest pockets

 - Black cotton short-sleeve crew-neck T-shirt with small patch pocket

-- Dark brown tooled leather belt with a dulled steel single-claw buckle
+- Dark brown tooled leather belt with a dulled steel single-prong buckle

 - Tan full grain leather paddle holster for a full-size Glock pistol

-- TAG Heuer Series 6000 wristwatch with brushed steel case, white dial, and black leather strap
+- Steel wristwatch with luminous round white dial and black leather strap

 - Sterling silver horseshoe ring with braided side detail